ariellekhan/Appointment-Scheduler/README.md

 ### Application Credentials
  Creating a user
-  1.To create a Doctor User
+  1. To create a doctor user

   Staff code is: doctor123

-  2.To create an Administrative-Staff User
+  2. To create an Administrative-Staff User

   Staff code is: staff123

- To change these access the file CreateAccountPresenter.java
+ To change these, access the file CreateAccountPresenter.java

  location: DoctorAppointmentScheduler/src/doctorappointmentscheduler/client/presenter/CreateAccountPresenter.java